|

 and prices with links to the relevant sites right in front

+of you.
 But how do you make certain that your products are included

 in the Froogle database?
 This is where Froogle Feeder takes